(574372) 2010 JO179: First observation and orbit

 The Minor Planet Center credits the object's first official observation on 10 May 2010 to Pan-STARRS at Haleakala Observatory, Hawaii, United States.
 The observations were made by Pan-STARRS' Outer Solar System Survey.
 There are 4 February 1951 precovery images from the Palomar Observatory Sky Survey, extending the observation arc by approximately 60 years.
 The precovery images are from the same year the object came to perihelion (closest approach to the Sun).

 orbits the Sun at a distance of 39.6–118 AU once every 699 years and 5 months (semi-major axis of 78.8 AU).
 Its orbit has a high eccentricity of 0.50 and an inclination of 32° with respect to the ecliptic.

 Numbering and naming

 This minor planet was numbered by the Minor Planet Center on 10 August 2021, receiving the number in the minor planet catalog M.P.C.
 133504.
-As of 2025, it has not been named.
+As of February 2026, it has not been named.

 Physical characteristics

 Photometry

-Photometric observations of gave a monomodal lightcurve with slow rotation period of 30.6 hours, suggesting a rather spherical shape with significant albedo patchiness.
+Photometric observations of gave a monomodal lightcurve with a slow rotation period of 30.6 hours, suggesting a rather spherical shape with significant albedo patchiness.
 An alternative period solution of a bimodal lightcurve is considered less likely.
 It would double the period and imply an ellipsoidal shape with an axis-ratio of at least 1.58.

+Surface and spectra

+has color indices of g-r of 0.88±0.21, r-i of 0.34±0.26 and r-z of 0.13±0.22, making it have a moderately red surface.

 Diameter and albedo

-The object's mean diameter has been estimated to measure 600 to 900 kilometers, based on an assumed albedo of 0.21 to 0.07.
+The object's mean diameter has been estimated to measure 600 to 900 km, based on an assumed albedo of 0.21 to 0.07.
+Johnston's archive estimates a diameter of 647 km, assuming an albedo of 0.124.